Who is this Jay Manning guy anyway?

 Skyrocketing Self Image

-My entire self image has massively improved.
-Along with all the other negative emotions every time I watched porn, I also used to feel a sharp spike of self loathing and my self image would nosedive into the floor.
+My entire self image massively improved as a result of quitting porn.
+Along with the other negative emotions every time I watched porn, I also used to feel a spike of self loathing and my self image would nosedive.

 After I’d stopped watching porn for a while, my self esteem, self respect and sense of self worth all skyrocketed.
-Plus, being able to finally rise up and crush this gigantic challenge after failing so many times has given me some kick-ass confidence.
+Plus, being able to finally rise up and crush this gigantic challenge after failing so many times gave me a huge confidence boost.

 An Extraordinary Relationship

-Within a few months of giving up pornography, I started an amazing relationship with an extraordinary woman.
+Within a few months of giving up pornography, I started a relationship with an extraordinary woman.
 This is something I’d wanted for years and years.

 It’s fascinating how if you make room in your life for genuine love and connection by getting rid of the false connection you’re getting from porn, something better fills its place.

 My beautiful lady constantly lights me up, and our relationship just keeps getting better over time.
-We’re now married and more in love than ever.
+We’re now married, growing even closer with time and more in love than ever.
 Nawww! :)

 Purity, Congruence and Inner Peace

-Since I quit porn, I feel purer, more natural and more congruent with who I really am.
+Since I quit porn, I’ve felt purer, more natural and more congruent with who I really am.
 I also feel much more honest, like I have nothing to hide any more.

 The Crucial Future

-I can say with certainty that I will never, ever watch pornography again in future – there’s just no way I’m ever going back to all that pain.
+I can say with certainty that I will never, ever use pornography again in future – there’s just no way I’m ever going back to all that crap.

 I did everything the hard way and it was a long, painful process getting through it all.
-But I eventually overcame porn addiction and transformed my whole life, and I’ve learned a lot from the journey.
+But I eventually succeeded, and I’ve learned a lot from the journey.

 I’ve also seen that there’s a huge need for porn addiction help and resources that really work.
-So I’ve now dedicated myself to showing others how to stop watching porn by sharing the techniques and secrets I’ve discovered.
+So I’ve now committed myself to showing others how to stop watching porn by sharing the strategies and secrets I’ve discovered.

-This is my big passion now, and my aim is to always be the very best.
+This is a big passion for me now, and my aim is to always be the very best and bring you the very best.

 Since I decided on this path, I’ve done a ridiculous amount of extra research and personal development, and I’ve also learned a ton from personally working with people from all over the world to help them overcome their own porn problems.